 Prior to applying for Medicaid enrollment, a doula-only group or multi-professional group must possess a valid group National Provider Identifier (NPI).
-For more information on the group provider enrollment process, visit the doula-only group page at emedny.org/info/ProviderEnrollment/doulagroup/ or the multi-professional group landing page at emedny.org/info/ProviderEnrollment/practGroups/.
+For more information on the group provider enrollment process, visit emedny.org/info/ProviderEnrollment/practGroups/

-The doula-only group or multi-professional group must be enrolled with New York State Medicaid to receive reimbursement for doula services provided to a New York State Medicaid member by an enrolled and affiliated doula.
+The doula-only group or multi-professional group must be enrolled with NYS Medicaid to receive reimbursement for doula services provided to a NYS Medicaid member by an enrolled and affiliated doula.

-There is no application fee for doula-only groups to enroll with New York State Medicaid.
+There is no application fee for doula-only groups to enroll with NYS Medicaid billed to the MMC plans until doula services are added to the MMC plan benefit package on April 1, 2025.